 Look through your email templates and decide if any need to be updated to reflect new logos, colors, or branding.
 You could also create new email templates if necessary.
 For more information on creating email templates, visit our Email Templates article.

-Change of Domain - CNAME and Email Authentication Updates
+Change of Domain - Tracker Domain and Email Authentication Updates

-CNAME: If your website's domain has changed, you probably want to update your CNAME record to match.
+Tracker Domain: If your website's domain has changed, you probably want to update your CNAME record to match, and create a new tracker domain in Pardot.
 First you must update the CNAME record on your DNS so that the alias reflects your new domain (for example, www2.newsite.com) and still points to go.pardot.com.
-Click here for instructions.
+See Setting up Tracker Domain for instructions.
 If you want to make sure that links with your old CNAME work as well (in the chance that your prospects click on old links in old emails) then you can retain the CNAME record on your original website domain's DNS (if you are able to maintain your original domain) and you will create a second CNAME record on your new website domain's DNS that also points to go.pardot.com.

 This allows the Pardot links with your old CNAME to still redirect to the respective landing page/form as well as create links with your new CNAME.
 Note that this will not work with vanity URLs, only the autogenerated URLs.